 One might believe that the Boxer, because of the formidable temperament possessed by its ancestors, would be fierce and possibly aggressive.
 However this is very far from the truth.
 Careful breeding and years of selection for temperament have produced a fine dog which has an extraordinary temperament that is intelligent and responsible.

 The Boxer has been used as a guard dog, a guide dog for the blind, and as a police dog.
-The Boxer is considered a “working dog” and has become an excellent family pet, non-drooling and easy care for as far as coat is concerned.
-The Boxer is a naturally clean dog, exuberant as a youngster but usually settles into a well mannered and affectionate family pet in later years.
+The Boxer is considered a “working dog” and has become an excellent family pet, non-drooling (sometimes) and easy to care for as far as coat is concerned.
+The Boxer is a naturally clean dog, exuberant as a youngster, but usually settles into a well mannered and affectionate family pet in later years.

 Boxers can be any color, the most popular being the red and white.
 Brindle, black and white, and all white are also seen.
 It is true that often the all white Boxer also carries the genetic component of deafness and should not be used for breeding.

-Boxer owners know that this is a special breed, most of them will never settle for any other, once they have had a Boxer as part of their life.
+Boxer owners know that this is a special breed, most of them will never settle for any other once they have had a Boxer as part of their life.